hamacs/pud.org

 #+BEGIN_SRC emacs-lisp

-"A list of arguments to use before the telnet location.")
+"A list of arguments to use before the connection.")

 #+END_SRC